Reno-Sparks: Welcome to 89.5 KNCJ—Nevada Classical & Jazz

 KNCJ is on the air at 89.5 FM for Reno and Sparks

-KUNR-Reno Public Radio has just launched (Oct.
-13) a new radio station dedicated to classical music and weekend jazz, filling a musical and cultural void on the local radio dial.
+KUNR-Reno Public Radio just launched a new radio station dedicated to classical music and weekend jazz, filling a musical and cultural void on the local radio dial.
 It's listener-supported KNCJ at 89.5 FM, serving Reno and Sparks with 24-hour classical music weekdays and weekend jazz.
-The Metropolitan Opera will air live from New York on Saturday mornings with the new season that begins in December.
+The Metropolitan Opera airs live from New York on Saturday mornings through mid-May.
 And while KNCJ's coverage area is limited to the Reno-Sparks valley and the periphery, at least to start, it is streaming online and on mobile devices everywhere.

 89.5 KNCJ's program schedule highlights

 - As the audience grows and funding increases, the station management hopes to add more university and local performance broadcasts and other classical and jazz programs.

 - Classical music with live, real-time hosts from American Public Media's C24 service will be broadcast daily, including 24 hours from Sunday night through Friday night, with daytime classical music on weekends.

 - Hourly NPR newscasts keep listeners connected to the world while enjoying the music that is not currently available from any other 24-hour dedicated station on the Reno-Sparks radio dial.

 - From the Top (showcasing the top young classical musicians each week) airs at 7 p.m. on both Tuesdays and Sundays.